Ballarat: Sport and recreation

 Australian rules football is the most popular spectator and participation sports in Ballarat.
 It has its own dedicated stadium, Eureka Stadium, which serves as a venue of the Australian Football League (AFL), as well as the home ground of the semi-professional North Ballarat Roosters, which formerly competed in the Victorian Football League (VFL).
 The Ballarat Football League, established in 1893, features six local teams, including the Ballarat Football Club, which was founded in 1860 and remains one of the world's oldest football clubs.
 Other Ballarat-based teams compete in the regional Central Highlands Football League.

 Cricket is Ballarat's second most-popular sport.
 It has three international standard cricket ovals, including Eastern Oval, which was one of the host venues of the 1992 Cricket World Cup.
 The Ballarat Cricket Association is the city's principle cricket competition.
 Soccer is also popular in Ballarat.
 Based at Morshead Park Stadium, the semi-professional Ballarat City FC competes in the National Premier League, the third tier competition of Australian soccer.
 Melbourne's Western United FC plays four A-League matches per year at Eureka Stadium.
 Basketball is played in Ballarat with the Ballarat Sports Events Centre hosting South East Australian Basketball League matches involving the Ballarat Miners and Ballarat Rush.
 Netball is similarly popular, with many netball clubs affiliated with local Australian rules clubs.

-Athletics is and has historically been very popular with 4 local clubs competing at the BRAC (Ballarat Regional Athletics Centre) located at the Llanberis Athletics Track in Golden Point, 5 minutes from the CBD.
-The city features a rich and decorated athletics history with Australia's most successful track and field athlete (Jared Tallent – Racewalker), and many other Olympians (Steve Moneghetti, Greg Smith (Paralympian)) having been born in Ballarat.
+Athletics is and has historically been very popular with four local clubs competing at the BRAC (Ballarat Regional Athletics Centre) located at the Llanberis Athletics Track in Golden Point, five minutes from the CBD.
+Several Olympians, including Steve Moneghetti and Paralympian Greg Smith, and other athletes, such as racewalker Jared Tallent, were born in Ballarat.

 Lake Wendouree hosted the rowing and canoeing events for the 1956 Summer Olympics.